 - Look at best practices for users who send data to Operations for Applications so they can use the optimal data shape and cardinality, and, as a result, optimize performance.

 In the following video, Wavefront co-founder Clement Pang explains cardinality and data shape.
 You can also watch the video here .
+Note that this video was created in 2020 and some of the information in it might have changed.

 Examine Ingested Data: Lag, Backfill, and Metric Type